 Order up a catch of Frogmore stew, shrimp platters and crab dip from any Crab Shack location.
-Or, take advantage of the recent explosion of top-notch barbecue joints, where pitmasters elevate ordinary tailgating to extraordinary status.
-Bulldog fans can order up phenomenal smoked meats by the pound from Swig and Swine, Fiery Ron's Home Team BBQ, Smoky Oak Taproom, Lewis Barbecue and others.
+Or take advantage of the recent explosion of top-notch barbecue joints, where pitmasters elevate ordinary tailgating to extraordinary status.
+Bulldog fans can order up phenomenal smoked meats by the pound from Swig & Swine, Fiery Ron's Home Team BBQ, Lewis Barbecue and others.

 Clemson University, Clemson